Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 2) In the VRC Lens Setup Script;
 2.1) Change the Camera Model to Blue Dragon Camera, either RearPreview (Preview screen on rear) or TopPreview(Preview screen on top)
 2.2) Click "Change Camera Model"
-2.3) Change field "Camera Scale" to 1
-2.4) Change field "Preview Scale" to 0.155
+2.3) Change field "Camera Scale" to 1 (Or whatever you want) 2.4) Change field "Preview Scale" to 0.155
 2.5) Change field "Preview Position" to;
 2.5.1) If using RearPreview: Vector3(0,0.0357,-0.515)